 However, telegrammatic speech is providing a poor language model for children to learn from.
 All children, at whatever age need to be exposed to good grammar in order to use it!

-Some research (e.g. Fey, 2008) has found that found that using telegraphic speech may actually hinder a child’s language development, especially if the child has a language delay.
+Some research (e.g. Fey, 2008) has found that using telegraphic speech may actually hinder a child’s language development, especially if the child has a language delay.

 Additionally, the words, or parts of words we use when speaking grammatically provides information to your child about grammar.
 For example, when your child hears a word ending in ‘-ing’, they know that you are using an ‘action’ word and it is happening right now.